Automattic/wp-calypso/config/README.md

 As we enable a feature through these progressions, left to right, the feature should most likely be enabled on environments to the left.
 For example, if a WordPress.com feature is currently enabled in horizon, it should likely also be enabled in development and wpcalypso.

+Lastly, once you ship to production, you should consider cleaning up your flag checks to leave a tidy development environment.

 ### Testing Feature Flags Locally

 If you want to temporarily enable/disable some feature flags for a given build, you can do so by setting the `ENABLE_FEATURES` and/or `DISABLE_FEATURES` environment variables.
 Set them to a comma separated list of features you want to enable/disable, respectively: